RodoJML/CPS353_SoftwareEngineering_Project/README.md

 # CPS353 Software Engineering Project
 Project developed at State University of New York on 2023, course CPS353 Software Engineering.

-⚠️ PLEASE READ: The complete project is under the "Development" branch
+⚠️ <div style="color:red"> PLEASE READ: The complete project is under the "Development" branch</div>

 Objective: Web app to rate and share feedback on the different meals served at the universities dining halls.